tanmay-bhat/tanmay-bhat.github.io/content/posts/structs in go for mortals.md

 ```

-### Empty structs
+### Empty struct

 You can create empty structs, which are structs with no fields.
 These are mostly useful (so far, for me) to create a map with no values.
-If you only want to check a key exists, where keys are not meaningful, use empty structs.
+If you only want to check a key exists, where values are not meaningful, use empty structs.
 For example:

 ```go